Speak to UNOPS about this role at Global Careers for Women 2018

 1. Purpose and Scope of Assignment

-- The project would rely on a number of external suppliers for its successful delivery, managing tight timeline with some flexibility.
 The project manager is responsible for all aspects of the project life cycle.
-S/he must be able to apply, with some degree of autonomy, the below duties and responsibilities of the project success criteria
+S/he must be able to apply, with directions, the below duties and responsibilities of the project success criteria:

 - Establish solid working relationship with the project board (Executive, Senior Users and Senior Suppliers), client and key stakeholders

-- Manage communications and ensure stakeholders are aware of project activities, progress, exceptions and are in a position to accept handover products
+- Manage communications, ensure stakeholders are aware of project activities, progress, exceptions, and are in a position to accept handover products.

 - Develop and maintain project plans